 Adapting to a new climate

 We are in a climate emergency.
 The effects of the changing climate can be seen and felt all along our coast and in our seas.
-The marine environment is already seeing the impacts of the 0.7 degree increase in global temperatures and it is seen in the changes in marine wildlife, plants and the physical impacts on our coast.
+The marine environment is already seeing the impacts of the 0.7degree increase in global temperatures and it is seen in the changes in marine wildlife, plants and the physical impacts on our coast.
 The Marine Climate Change Impacts Partnership has a wealth of information on their website and a particularly interesting set of Impact Report Cards.
-Scottish Natural Heritage have a wealth of information on the effects on plants and animals
+Nature Scot have a wealth of information on the effects on plants and animals

-Climate change and recent and on-going COVID-19 pandemic has focussed local communities on the need to adapt to a changing world.
+Climate change and recent and on-going COVID-19 pandemic has focused local communities on the need to adapt to a changing world.

 Both Transition Black Isle and Transition Town Forres are taking huge steps towards sustainability locally and the Scottish Climate Change Action Network and Adaptation Scotland have a wealth of resources including a interactive visual of a climate ready coast.

 We will engage with projects, business, and people to take measures to mitigate and adapt to climate change and other changes and will focus on sharing information to enable our communities to build resilience for years to come.
 We will promote the research and development of blue carbon storage in helping tackle climate change

 How will we know we have achieved our vision

 We have clear measures and recognition in place to celebrate success and provide benchmarks for sustainability for communities and businesses that have taken significant measures to mitigate and adapt to climate change, building resilience for the future.